 - Do you perform manual testing using assistive technology as well as testing by people with disabilities?

 Tip: Human evaluation is critical when it comes to understanding your state of accessibility.
 Only testing by accessibility experts, including people with disabilities, and using multiple assistive technologies, can accurately determine whether an experience is accessible for your users.

 - Do you help me prioritize the errors I need to fix?

-Tip: Results from automated scans and manual analysis of your user flows should be delivered coherently in a manner that helps you prioritize issues based on severity and impact to your users.
+Tip: Results from automated scans and manual testing of your user flows should be delivered coherently in a manner that helps you prioritize issues based on severity and impact to your users.

 - Can you fix my errors for me?

 Tip: The most efficient, effective, and secure approach to fixing accessibility issues is for those who own the code to also own fixing it.
 A partner should provide code-level guidance for internal teams to make the necessary adjustments themselves.
 This approach is more secure because it prevents third-party access to your code, and it helps build internal expertise and understanding for sustainable accessibility.
 Without this approach, when building new features, these same teams will re-introduce previously resolved issues because they have not fully learned how to build with accessibility in mind.

 - Do you provide ongoing support through every phase of the development lifecycle?